vanHeemstraSystems/frame-with-storyspace/README.md

-repository-name
-# Repository Name
+frame-with-storyspace
+# Frame with Storyspace

+Based on "Frame" at https://github.com/creations-global/frame

-Based on "ABC" at https://www.abc.com/
+Based on "Storyspace" at https://github.com/vanHeemstraSystems/storyspace

 ## 100 - Introduction

+Investigate if Frame can be written alike Storyspace as it has the same intent; visual storytelling in a story-as-code way.

 See [README.md](./100/README.md)